 The old Thirsty Scholar pub, later Arnolds and now the Ijazz, has also featured in its fair share of ghost stories.

 There was a report of the owner of this pub calling in the services of a vicar after staff and customers claimed a ghost was inhabiting the building.
-The Reverend carried out blessings at the pub which is said to have been a mortuary at one time and it is believed there is an underground tunnel in the cellar leading to the former War Memorial Hospital.
+The Reverend carried out blessings at the pub which is said to have been a mortuary at one time.
+It is believed there is an underground tunnel in the cellar leading to the former War Memorial Hospital.

 Staff and customers have reported bizarre behaviour, including objects flying across rooms and strange thudding noises.
-Crisps being thrown, glasses breaking in customers’ hands, doors opening and shutting for no reason and the atmosphere suddenly going cold.
+Crisps being thrown, glasses breaking in customers’ hands, doors opening and shutting for no reason and the atmosphere would also go cold.

 Again, after the visit by the vicar, the number of happenings decreased.

 The Wynnstay Arms in Ruabon is a former coaching house dating back to the 18th century.
-Some staff refuse to go down to the pub’s basement where a ‘white mist’ has been seen moving from wall to wall and footsteps could be heard when there was nobody else there.
+Some staff refuse to go down to the pub’s basement.
+A ‘white mist’ has been seen moving from wall to wall and footsteps could be heard when there was nobody else there.

-The Britannia Inn at the foot of the Horseshoe Pass has also had reports of strange activity after claims there was a ghost of a monk walking the halls in the dead of night.
+The Britannia Inn at the foot of the Horseshoe Pass has also had reports of strange activity.
+There were claims a ghost of a monk was walking the halls in the dead of night.

-One medium stated they felt fingers grasp their throat while connecting with an old landlord from the 1800s, a lady who had worked at the inn called Margaret Jones, described as a “lovely spirit” and two Cistercian monks were spotted near a fireplace.
+One medium stated they felt fingers grasp their throat while connecting with an old landlord from the 1800s.
+A lady who had worked at the inn called Margaret Jones, described as a “lovely spirit”.
+Also, two Cistercian monks were seen near a fireplace.

-The Royal Oak on Wrexham High Street has also been the venue for a séance where they contacted a little girl with Down’s Syndrome.
-Investigations in the past few years have seen hauntings at more modern places, including the Atik nightclub in the town centre.
+The Royal Oak on Wrexham High Street has also been the venue for a séance.
+They contacted a little girl with Down’s Syndrome.
+Investigations in the past few years have seen hauntings at more modern places.
+This includes the Atik nightclub in the town centre.